better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 [insert picture of peer switcher]

-Once a remote is created for a project, it will also move the project to your **My Projects** tab.
+Once a remote is created for a project, it will also move the project to your **Projects** tab.

 ## Getting changes from a project